Daniel Henchman (publisher)

-Daniel Henchman (January 21, 1689 – February 25, 1761) was a renowned American publisher and bookseller in 18th-century colonial Boston.
+Daniel Henchman (January 21, 1689 – February 25, 1761) was a publisher and bookseller in 18th-century colonial Boston.
 Aside from his mainstay of publishing, printing, and bookselling, he was involved in a variety of mercantile pursuits.
 He was also very involved in Boston's civic matters and gave generously to the poor fund through his church.
 He was also an officer in the Boston militia regiment.
 Primarily through Henchman's efforts, the first paper mill to appear in New England was built in Massachusetts.
 Some historians consider Henchman to be the most prominent publisher and bookseller in pre-Revolutionary New England.

 Early life and family

 Daniel Henchman was born in Boston on January 21, 1689.
 He was the son of Hezekiah and Abigail Henchman, and grandson of Captain Daniel Henchman (1623–1685), who emigrated to New England from London, and who was a captain in the New England Confederation who served with distinction in King Philip's War.
 Henchman had a daughter, Lydia, who married Thomas Hancock, who left his estate to his nephew, John Hancock, the renowned patriot.
 As a young man, Thomas worked as a clerk in Henchman's bookstore.